 arrow_forward

 You can get more out of Discover by signing in.
 This allows you to save useful search results, see your search history and view information about your Library account.
-Click the Sign In button on the top-right hand menu, select ‘Domain Login (all GCU students and staff)’ and enter your GCU username and password.
+It also gives you access to full availability details and the option to connect with content that isn’t immediately available.
+Click the Sign In button on the top-right-hand menu, select ‘Domain Login (all GCU students and staff)’ and enter your GCU username and password.

 I'm getting too many results – how can I improve my searches?